 Reassessment Transparency on the Rise

-Putting all politics concerning the reassessment aside, it appears that – as of August 2019 – the residents of Nassau County are in a better position to evaluate whether the math used to calculate their reassessed property values was valid.
+Putting all politics concerning the reassessment aside, by August 2019 it had become apparent that the residents of Nassau County were in a better position to evaluate whether the math used to calculate their reassessed property values was valid.
 This improved transparency resulted from Nassau County’s release of the actual computer code used in its Prognose software program in the form of a 239-page PDF.
 Thanks to the further contributions of a Great Neck resident who translated the complicated code into a user-friendly Excel spreadsheet, it’s possible for residents to decipher the various variables, operations, and formulas used to recalculate Nassau County property values.

 Of course, increased transparency often brings new questions to the forefront.
 Some taxpayers are asking about the way the software works and the results it produces.
 Others are debating the fairness and accuracy of the algorithm used to determine the assessments.
 We will keep you posted on this blog and via email as these questions are answered.